easyscience/EasyReflectometryLib/docs/src/api/fitting.rst

    a classical chi-square against the original reflectivity values.

 ``legacy_mask``
-   Remove zero-variance points before fitting and use standard weighted least squares for the remaining points.
+   Remove non-positive-variance points before fitting and use standard weighted least squares for the remaining points.

 ``auto``